POSICS-II/posics-mc/README.md

 echo 'module load GCC/11.2.0 OpenMPI/4.1.1 Qt5/5.15.2 ROOT/6.24.06' >> /path/to/setup_GATE.sh
 ```

+You will find more information on GATE installation here: https://opengate.readthedocs.io/en/latest/installation.html

 ## Running GATE

 Login to the baobab and execute the `setup_GATE.sh` file.